 - Risk analysis documents, such as design risk, production risk, biological risk, and so on

 - Post-market surveillance plan

-A manufacturer must retain these documents for 10 to 15 years, depending on the device classification.
+These documents must be retained for a period of 10 to 15 years, depending on the device classification and customer requirements.

-In accordance with the MDR, supplier companies can be audited by external organizations, known as Notified Bodies.
+In accordance with the MDR, medical device manufacturers’ suppliers can, if needed, be audited by external organizations, known as Notified Bodies.
 The audits can be announced or unannounced.

-You can count on the SimplerQMS solution to assist you with your supplier management processes by providing a centralized repository for all your supplier information, scheduling supplier quality audits, as well as other reoccurring supplier-related tasks, and receiving notifications when scheduled tasks are due.
+SimplerQMS solution assists you with your supplier management processes by providing a centralized repository for all your supplier information, maintaining an Approved Supplier List (ASL), creating an audit plan, as well as other reoccurring supplier-related tasks, and receiving notifications when scheduled tasks are due.

 6. Conduct a Clinical Evaluation

 Manufacturers must conduct a clinical evaluation to demonstrate conformity with safety and performance requirements.